totekuh/bruteforce-sleuth/README.md

 <br><img src="https://i.imgur.com/p943AEL.jpg"/>
 <br/>Generated results will be placed at /var/www/html/map.html and /var/www/html/map-clustered.html
 <br/>
-<br/>If you are under real pressure - you can use clustered map at http://0.0.0.0/map-clustered.html Clustered map will show your the regions with the most annoying activity.
+<br/>If you are not interested in details and you just want to know which regions are more annoying than others - then you can use Clustered map.
 <br/><img src="https://imgur.com/BLuHKHP.jpg"/>